Udayel/Elastic-ingest-accelerator/standalone-deployment/README.md

 1. **Set up AWS Control Tower in the Master Account:**
     - This step involves setting up a multi-account environment using AWS Control Tower, which will automatically create a Log Archive account and an Audit account.
 The Log Archive account will have a central S3 bucket configured to collect AWS CloudTrail and AWS Config logs from all member accounts.
 You can find more information in the [AWS Control Tower Documentation](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) and [Getting started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html).
-1. **Prepare the Networking Infrastructure (if deploying in VPC):**
+1. **Prepare the Networking Infrastructure, if deploying the Elastic Serverless Forwarder in VPC (Optional):**
-    - If you plan to deploy the Elastic Serverless forwarder within an Amazon VPC, you'll need to have a VPC, subnets, and route tables created in the Log Archive account and all member accounts where the solution will be deployed.
+    - If you are deploying the Elastic serverless forwarder within an Amazon VPC, ensure that the VPC is properly configured.
+Subnets should be configured without direct routes to the internet.
+This ensures enhanced security by limiting external access.
+    - Utilizing private link connections for ingesting AWS services logs into Elastic.
+This setup ensures secure and direct communication between AWS services and Elastic without exposure to the public internet.
+    - *Note*: If you intend to deploy the elastic serverless forwarder in a VPC, it is imperative to provide the subnet IDs where the forwarder will be deployed.
+To achieve this, create subnets in the availability zones with corresponding availability zone IDs where the private link service is supported.
+Failure to adhere to this requirement will result in a failed application deployment.
+Please refer to the official Elastic Search documentation [Elastic PrivateLink](https://www.elastic.co/guide/en/cloud/current/ec-traffic-filtering-vpc.html) to obtain the list of supported availability zones and their respective zone IDs where the subnets should be created.
+This note is of utmost importance for ensuring the successful deployment of the application.
 1. **Set up an Elastic Cloud Account and Deploy a Stack on AWS:**
     - You must have an active account on Elastic Cloud and a deployed Elastic Stack on AWS.
 The deployment instructions can be found on Elastic's website [here](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html).
-Ensure you have an Elastic Cluster deployed and note down your Elastic Cloud ID and Elastic API key, which are necessary for log ingestion.
-    - Additionally, keep your AWS Organization ID and the Log Archive account's AWS account ID readily available.
-1. **Ensure Adequate AWS Permissions:**
-    - The AWS account you use must have the necessary permissions to pull data from various AWS services.
-The specific permissions required will be detailed in the [documentation](https://docs.elastic.co/en/integrations/aws#aws-permissions) provided by Elastic.
+    - Ensure that the Elastic Cloud ID and API key are readily available.
+These credentials are essential for authenticating and establishing connections between the AWS environment and Elastic deployment, facilitating the transfer of logs.
 1. **Configure Log Ingestion Sources:**
-    - Prior to launching the solution from the Serverless Application Repository, make sure you have the correct configurations for the AWS resources from which logs will be ingested.
+    - Prior to launching the solution from the Serverless Application Repository, make sure you have the right configurations for the AWS resources from which logs will be ingested.
 This includes having the ARNs (Amazon Resource Names) for the respective resources:
-        - **AWS CloudTrail logs:** CloudTrail Bucket Name and Bucket ARN
-        - **Amazon Security Lake logs:** Security Lake Bucket ARN and SQS ARN
+        - **Amazon Security Lake logs:** If you are intending to ingest security lake logs/findings into the Elastic deployment, ensure that Security Lake is enabled beforehand and keep the Security Lake Bucket ARN and SQS ARN.
+The core application deployment requires the availability of S3 bucket ARN and SQS queue ARN.
+This step is optional but recommended for comprehensive log analysis and threat detection capabilities.
-        - **AWS Kinesis Data Stream:** Kinesis Data Stream ARNs
+        - **AWS Kinesis Data Stream:** If you intend to ingest Kinesis data stream logs to the Elastic Cloud, ensure that the Kinesis data stream is created before deploying this application and keep the Kinesis Data Stream ARN handy.
-        - **AWS CloudWatch logs:** CloudWatch Log Group ARNs
+        - **AWS CloudWatch logs:** For ingestion of CloudWatch logs to the Elastic Cloud, ensure that the CloudWatch log group is created before deploying this application and keep the CloudWatch Log Group ARN handy.
+        - **Ingesting EC2 Instance Metrics:** If you intend to ingest EC2 instance metrics to the Elastic Cloud, please ensure you have these details available: Deployment Version, Deployment ID, Elasticsearch Username, Elasticsearch Password and Kibana URL.
+These details are necessary for creating access policies and fetching the enrollment token during the installation of the Elastic agent on the EC2 instance.

 Once these prerequisites are met, you can proceed with launching the application from the Serverless Application Repository, and the logs will be ingested into the Elastic Cloud.
 Please ensure you review and follow any additional guidelines provided by the documentation for the services you are using, as this will help avoid common pitfalls and ensure a smoother setup process.